 This is also why product marketing can be misleading during sensitive phases.
 A formula that sounds effective on paper may still be the wrong choice if the skin currently needs comfort more than correction.

-How should AM PM skincare change when irritation is high
+Splitting AM PM skincare when irritation is high

 AM PM skincare should separate protection from recovery.
 In the morning, the routine usually needs to stay light: a gentle cleanse if necessary, one calming or hydrating layer, moisturizer, and sunscreen.
 At night, the focus is on removing buildup carefully and keeping the skin from drying out after cleansing.